-During the Quarter, a portion of the analytical results from a biogeochemical survey conducted during the 2021 summer field program were received.
-A preliminary review of the data indicates encouraging results with strong cesium and lithium anomalies associated with known mineralization at the Pollucite and Rubellite Dykes and similar, anomalies in overburden covered areas indicating potential for new mineralized pegmatite discoveries.
-It is anticipated that completion of the analytical work on the further 500 samples collected will lead to the definition of new drill targets for LCT pegmatites.
+During the Period, the analytical results from a biogeochemical survey conducted during the 2021 summer field program were received.
+A review of the data indicates encouraging results with strong cesium and lithium anomalies associated with known mineralization at the Pollucite and Rubellite Dykes and similar anomalies in overburden covered areas indicating potential for new mineralized pegmatite discoveries.
+The completion of the analytical work on the samples collected will lead to the definition of new drill targets for LCT pegmatites.